idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Also in Memory menu.

-**Open project…**	Ctrl+O
+**Open project folder…**	Ctrl+O

-Browse for an existing translation project.
+Browse for an existing translation project folder.
 The current active project will be closed upon opening a different project.

 Also in Project menu.